core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * The same Token value T used at Step 2; and

-   * The transport-independent information, specified in the 'last_notif' parameter of the informative response.
+   * The transport-independent information specified in the 'last_notif' parameter of the informative response.

 6. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt at Step 5 as defined in {{Section 3.2 of RFC7641}}.
 In particular, the value of the Observe Option is used as initial baseline for notification reordering in this group observation.